rokucommunity/rooibos/docs/index.md

 6. Integrate [rooibos-cli](#rooibos-cli) into your tool-chain.
 7. Run your tests

+#### Delaying start so you can set things up

+If you need to do some setup, like load some data from a service, before starting your tests:

+ - add a field `isReadyToStartTests` to your tests scene
+ - set the value to true, when the tests are ready to start.

 **For an example of how to use rooibos with gulp, see the gulpfile.ts in this project, which is used to run the framework unit tests.**

 ### rooibos-cli